 b.
 If the UE presence is not within any of the TAs from the time synchronization coverage area, the TSCTSF determines to set to inactive the received PTP insance configuration for the authorized UE.

-7. For each authorized UE (in step 3 and step 4) and matched AF-session, the TSCTSF uses the procedures described in clause K.2.2 of TS 23.501 [2] to configure and initialize the PTP instance in the DS-TT(s) and NW-TT according to the parameters received in step 2.
+7. For each authorized UE (in step 3 and step 4) and matched AF-session, the TSCTSF uses the procedures described in clause K.2.2 of 3GPP TS 23.501 [2] to configure and initialize the PTP instance in the DS-TT(s) and NW-TT according to the parameters received in step 2.
 The TSCTSF constructs a PMIC to each DS-TT/UE to activate the time synchronization service in DS-TT and constructs PMIC(s) and UMIC to NW-TT to activate the time synchronization service in NW-TT.

+If in step 1 the AF subscribes to time synchronization status report, the TSCTSF may subscribe for notifications about changes in NG-RAN and UPF/NW-TT (if applicable) timing synchronization status as described in clause 5.5.11.5.

 8. For each authorized UE and matched AF-session, the TSCTSF delivers the PMIC(s) and UMIC to NW-TT and the PMIC(s) to DS-TT/UE by invoking the Npcf_PolicyAuthorization_Update service procedure as specified in clause 5.2.2.2.2.2.